relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

   > >
   > > The main difference between the classify and Test is that classify ignores the value in the class column and generates a less complex file that contains less data.
 It can also re-write a copy of the source CSV with the class replaced with the predicted class.
   > >
+  > > ##### Sample Classification Output
+  > >
-  > > Sample data in tmpout/breast-cancer.class.out.sum.csv This is the short version
+  > > Sample data in tmpout/breast-cancer.class.out.sum.csv.
+This is the short version  of results that gives the caller just enough information to map the predicted class up with the original classification request.
+There are also options to generate the original CSV with the class column updated to reflect the predictions.
   > >
   > > ```
   > > ndx,bestClass,bestProb